The Top 12 Most Common Side Effects of Isotretinoin (Accutane)

 This article describes the top 12 most common side effects of isotretinoin, often referred to by its brand name, Accutane®.
 However, it is important to note that isotretinoin can also cause a wide variety of other side effects that, while not as common as those listed here, are often more severe.
-Among these, a few of the most severe side effects may include depression, suicidal thoughts, and inflammatory bowel disease, and most concerningly, a very high likelihood of birth defects or spontaneous abortion if used during pregnancy.
+Among these, a few of the most severe side effects may include depression, suicidal thoughts, inflammatory bowel disease, and most concerningly, a very high likelihood of birth defects or spontaneous abortion if used during pregnancy.

 - #1.
 Dry Lips